footdabmommy/wse/docs/source/claims.rst

 To return to normal claiming mode, use the command ``/basicclaims`` This will make it so your shovel makes normal claims rather than subclaims.

-I am stuck im another claim
+I am stuck in a claim
 --------

 To teleport out of a claimed area you are trapped in, use the command ``/trapped``